Stop Worshipping the Keyword Difficulty Checker. The Number Is a Mirror, Not a Map.

 What is a keyword difficulty score?

-A keyword difficulty score is a 0-100 number that estimates how hard it is to rank in Google's top 10 for a given term.
-According to Semrush, scores 0-14 are classified as "Very easy" and are ideal for newer websites.
 Scores above 70 indicate heavy competition from established domains with deep backlink profiles.
 The number is a link-competition estimate, not a comprehensive ranking-probability forecast.

 What is a good keyword score for a new site?